Gunyarra: Geography

-The land is in the east of the locality is used for irrigated cropping, mostly sugarcane.
+The land in the east of the locality is used for irrigated cropping, mostly sugarcane.
 A cane tramway network passes through the south-east of the locality to deliver harvested sugarcane to the Prosperine sugar mill in Proserpine to the north.

 The west of the locality is predominantly used for grazing on native vegetation.

 History

 The locality takes its name from the railway station which is believed to be an Aboriginal word meaning crocodile.